 #7 Increase thy ability to learn.

 “To cultivate thy own powers, to study and become wiser, to become more skillful, to so act as to respect thyself.”

 Continue to learn and grow your skills so that you can increase your personal value and earning potential.
 This will also increase your confidence to invest and grow your purse.

-Exclusive tools, tips and insights about Life, Leadership and Business sent to your email every Monday.
+Exclusive tools, tips and insights about Life, Leadership, Business and Technology sent to your email.